daliakopoulos/eobsR/README.md

 # eobsR
-R interface for the EOBS data set
+This package provides simple access to the EOBS data using OPeNDAP.
+Spatio-temporal subsetting allows for simple national analysis.